akashnigam010/fansfirstSTHSSdrafttool/README.md

 ```
 {
-	'id' : number,				// draft id
+	id : number,				// draft id
-	'draftStatus' : string,		// can only be 'VERIFYING', 'EMAILING' or 'ASSIGNED', defining 3 stages of the draft
+	draftStatus : string,		// can only be 'VERIFYING', 'EMAILING' or 'ASSIGNED', defining 3 stages of the draft
-	'participants' : [			// list of participants with email and pick details
+	participants : [			// list of participants with email and pick details
 		{
-			'name' : string,		// name of the participant
+			name : string,			// name of the participant
-			'email' : string,		// email of the participant
+			email : string,			// email of the participant
-			'verified' : boolean,	// true if email is verified, false otherwise
+			verified : boolean,		// true if email is verified, false otherwise
-			'pick' : {				// populated if the pick has been made by the participant (draft status = 'EMAILING' or 'ASSIGNED'), otherwise null
+			pick : {				// populated if the pick has been made by the participant (draft status = 'EMAILING' or 'ASSIGNED'), otherwise null
-				'id' : number,		// pick number of the game
+				id : number,			// pick number of the game
-				'name' : string,	// name of the game
+				name : string,			// name of the game
-				'date' : string,	// date string of the game
+				date : string,			// date string of the game
-				'time' : string		// time string of the game
+				time : string			// time string of the game
 			}
 		}
 	],
 	countdown : {				// countdown information - only populated when status = 'EMAILING', otherwise null
-		'id' : number,				// pick id of the game
+		id : number,				// pick id of the game
-		'name' : string,			// name of the participant on countdown
+		name : string,				// name of the participant on countdown
-		'timeRemaining' : string	// time remaining before pick will be assigned automatically - hh:mm:ss
+		timeRemaining : string		// time remaining before pick will be assigned automatically - hh:mm:ss
 	},
-	'availableGames' : [		// array of available games (total games minus ones which are already assigned to participants)
+	availableGames : [			// array of available games (total games minus ones which are already assigned to participants)
 		{
-			'id' : number,			// id of the game
+			id : number,			// id of the game
-			'name' : string,		// name of the game
+			name : string,			// name of the game
-			'date' : string,		// date string of the game - dd/MM/yyyy
+			date : string,			// date string of the game - dd/MM/yyyy
-			'time' : string			// time string of the game - 24 hours format
+			time : string			// time string of the game - 24 hours format
 		}
 	],
-	'status' : boolean,			// if no error/exception occurred - true, otherwise false
+	status : boolean,			// if no error/exception occurred - true, otherwise false
-	'error' : string  			// populate with error description only when status is false, otherwise always null
+	error : string  			// populate with error description only when status is false, otherwise always null
 }
 ```